 - Building site with a gentle slope for a walk-out basement

-- Lower-crime area: do your research!
-Some areas are worth avoiding not only for crime rates but because the arm of the law doesn’t go there (translation: outsiders aren’t welcome)
+- Lower-crime area: do your research.
+Some areas are worth avoiding not only for crime rates but because the arm of the law doesn’t go there

-- Wooded and/or mountain buffer on all sides to preserve privacy no matter what else is built nearby
+- Wooded and/or mountain buffer on all sides to preserve privacy no matter what else is developed nearby

 - Close to where we live now, so trips back and forth are no big deal

-Read on for how we narrowed it down to see if you agree, or check out a post about knowing the costs of settling land before making an offer.
+Read on for how we narrowed it down to see if you agree, and find out more about the costs of settling land before making an offer.

 Size and price were our flimsiest criteria.

-We thought we wanted 50+ acres, but one of our first prospects was 30 acres, mostly wooded with a 4-acre field bordered by a wide, perennial creek.
+We started out thinking we wanted 50+ acres, but one of our first prospects was 30 acres, mostly wooded with a 4-acre field bordered by a wide, perennial creek.
 It was big enough for us to rethink our acreage needs.

 In fact, it was perfect.
 It was panacea.
 Except for a serious hitch: highway noise.